ibpdas/valueline/README.md

 - **Skills** - From pockets of expertise concentrated in specialist teams to widespread data literacy and continuous capability development across roles.

 ### Level 3.
-Influence outcomes
-Public value indicators influenced by Levels 1 and 2:

-- Financial savings
-- User satisfaction
-- Efficiency gains
-- Time savings
-- Public good impact
+Outcome shifts

+As Level 1 foundations strengthen and Level 2 behaviours mature, the pattern of public value shifts in predictable ways.

+- **Financial savings** - From isolated savings in specific teams to sustained, organisation wide savings supported by reliable evidence.

+- **User satisfaction** - From anecdotal or inconsistent feedback to measurable and repeatable improvements in user experience.

+- **Efficiency gains** - From small local efficiency wins to significant, system level efficiency improvements in core processes.

+- **Time savings** - From individual tasks being reduced or automated to end-to-end time reductions across services and workflows.

+- **Public good impact** - From occasional high impact cases to continuous and measurable contributions to policy, service delivery and citizen outcomes.

+These shifts describe how value grows as the organisation becomes more mature and aligned.

 ---